Tech Tips

 Using section breaks can make a big difference in the organization and readability of your document.
 Here are some best practices to follow:

-• Use section breaks to separate sections: Section breaks are great for dividing your document into chapters, sections or appendices.
+• Use section breaks to separate sections: Section breaks are great for dividing your document into chapters, sections, or appendices.
 This allows you to apply different formatting to each part without affecting the rest of the document.

-• Use the Layout tab to insert section breaks: The Layout tab in Microsoft Word is where you can insert section breaks and control the layout of your document.
+• Use the Layout tab to insert breaks: The Layout tab in Microsoft Word is where you can insert section breaks and control the layout of your document.
 Get to know this tab to manage your sections efficiently.

 By following these best practices, you can ensure that your document is well-organized and easy to read.